serengil/LightECC/README.md

 | koblitz | sect113r2 | binary | 113 |
 | koblitz | wap-wsg-idm-ecid-wtls1 | binary | 112 |

+# Applications

+With ECC, we can perform key exchange, digital signatures, and encryption.
+Explore the [`LightPHE`](https://github.com/serengil/LightPHE) library for its encryption and decryption implementation, which also demonstrates additive homomorphic properties.
+Additionally, check out [`LightDSA`](https://github.com/serengil/LightDSA) for digital signature implementations.
+These are both built on LightECC's fundamentals.

 # Contributing

 All PRs are more than welcome!
 If you are planning to contribute a large patch, please create an issue first to get any upfront questions or design decisions out of the way first.